karanjaE/todos_graphql-api/ARTICLE.md

 ```
 to initialize out test and development databases.

 To be able to query our API, we'll need a client.
-I recomment using Graphiql-app but there are definitely other options out there to discover if you're curious.
+I recommend using Graphiql-app but there are definitely other options out there to discover if you're curious.
 Go [here](https://github.com/skevy/graphiql-app) to install Graphiql.

 ### Dependencies

 Before we go any further, here's a list of our app's dependencies:
-- [GraphQL Rails](https://rubygems.org/gems/graphql) : The gem that will form the backbone of our api
+- [GraphQL Rails](https://rubygems.org/gems/graphql) : Forms the backbone of our api
 - [RSpec Rails](https://rubygems.org/gems/rspec-rails) : Our test framework
-- [Factory Bot Rails](https://rubygems.org/gems/factory_bot_rails) : To generate fixtures for our tests.
+- [Factory Bot Rails](https://rubygems.org/gems/factory_bot_rails) : Generates fixtures for our tests.
 - [Shoulda Matchers](https://rubygems.org/gems/shoulda-matchers)
-- [Database Cleaner](https://rubygems.org/gems/database_cleaner) : To clean up the test database so that tests always start on a clean slate.
+- [Database Cleaner](https://rubygems.org/gems/database_cleaner) : Cleans up the test database so that tests always start on a clean slate.
-- [Faker](https://rubygems.org/gems/faker) : To generate fake data for our tests and seed data.
+- [Faker](https://rubygems.org/gems/faker) : Generates fake data for our tests and seed data.
-- [Pry Rails](https://rubygems.org/gems/pry-rails) : To help debug in case we introduce a bug in our code.
+- [Pry Rails](https://rubygems.org/gems/pry-rails) : Helps debug in case we introduce a bug in our code.
 I'll try to not introduce any though. :wink:

 Now let's update the `Gemfile`.